Zeioth/compiler.nvim/README.md

 * Rust: Support for `Build and run (cargo)`, `Build (cargo)`, and `Run (cargo)`.
 * Go: Support for `Build and run (cli)`, `Build (cli)`, and `Run (cli)`.
 * ~~Proposal: Always compile in debug mode by default, so people don't have to create a `.solution` file just to set the debug argument to debug their programs on DAP.~~
-* ~~Fix: We are erroneous refering to "compiler arguments" as "compiler arguments"~~
+* ~~Fix: We are erroneous refering to "compiler arguments" as "compiler parameters"~~